Understand Event-Driven Software Architecture

 Platform to External App: Order Fulfillment in a Vendor App

-When an opportunity closes in Salesforce, your company has won a deal with a customer.
+When an opportunity closes as won in Salesforce, your company has won a deal with a customer.
 Let’s say you use vendors to ship products associated with an opportunity.
-Each vendor has an external app that processes shipment orders.
+Each vendor has an external app that processes shipment orders for specific products.
 The external app listens to platform events.
 When an opportunity closes, a trigger, which is part of a product order app in Salesforce, fires and publishes a platform event message.
-Each vendor app is notified of the event and creates a shipment order for a specific product.
+Each vendor app is notified of the event.
+The vendor responsible for shipping the specific product creates the shipment.

 External App to Platform App: Process Merchandise Returns in Salesforce